 First year Master courses in Bordeaux

-You will find below brief description of the first year master courses.
+You will find below brief description of the first year master courses (which are taught in French).
 A more detailed description can be found here

 Modules and quadratic spaces (Semester 1, 9 ECTS).